dainst/arachnefrontend/docs/documentation_localizable_content.md

 german, depending on which language the item is present.
 There is a link to the actual language selection rule in the [Artifacts](#Artifacts) section.

+**Note 2** : Only "short" forms of language identifier are usable within the localization system.
+For example "de", but not "de-AT" or "de-DE".

 ## Artifacts

 Here are the main artifacts comprising the content / localization system: